bazelbuild/rules_rust/docs/crate_universe.md

 </pre>

 A rule for defining Rust dependencies (crates) and writing targets for them to the current workspace.
-This rule is useful for users who's workspaces are expected to be consumed in other workspaces as the rendered `BUILD` files reduce the number of workspace dependencies, allowing for easier loads.
+This rule is useful for users whose workspaces are expected to be consumed in other workspaces as the rendered `BUILD` files reduce the number of workspace dependencies, allowing for easier loads.
 This rule handles all the same [workflows](#workflows) `crate_universe` rules do.